OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/DfT Introduction.md

 - Consumerization, which ate our brains
 - Addiction built into our very popular social media
 - Trust broken everywhere — with insurgents trying to destroy it more, on purpose

-The underrated point of leverage is trust.
-This book is an attempt to explain why and how.

 Examples of Design from Trust exist all over the place, working well.
 But nobody has woven them together and pointed out what they have in common, never mind offered some instructions for how to build similar systems in the future.